harshnisar/ml-india/_posts/2016-01-25-ml-india-interview-manish-gupta.md

 **ML-India:** Do you have any take on talent pool that India is producing through university?

 I am very optimistic.
-I am positively surprised by again the kind of response that we got to the research challenge and two out of the top ten entries really seem to be very neat peace of work which is like new ideas on how to solve that problem.
+I was positively surprised by the kind of response that we got for the research challenge.
+Two out of the top ten entries were very neat peace of work which were totally new ideas on how to solve that problem.
 We have a special program called [budding scientist program](http://www.xrci.xerox.com/xerox-budding-scientists) where we give undergraduates a two year appointment and very challenging problems to work on and then encourage them to